-On June 6, 2011, the video game streaming website Twitch launched as a spin-off of live streaming site Justin.tv.
-In nearly nine years, Twitch has become the go-to place for streaming, even surpassing its former corporate owner.
+On June 6, 2011, the video game streaming website Twitch launched as a spin-off of the live streaming site Justin.tv.
+Over 10 years later, Twitch has become the go-to place for streaming, even surpassing its former corporate owner.

 The emotes have changed how people talk to each other both on and off the site.
 They can change the meaning of a message or they can be the entire message in many cases.